Reintegrating children into their families

 A safe family life for vulnerable children

-For over 60 years, NPH has been committed to providing care that is best suited to the needs of children.
+For 70 years, NPH has been committed to providing care that is best suited to the needs of children.
 Our unwavering commitment is to ensure that children grow up in a loving, safe family environment.

 When family reintegration is an option, NPH looks at the individual circumstances of each child, seeks to trace any relatives and checks whether they can take the child into their family.

 The lack of a safe family environment for children remains the key concern of NPH.
 There are still children whose parents have died, but many more children suffer circumstances – poverty, violence, gang warfare, addiction – that make them vulnerable.

 NPH works with the child welfare authorities to return children to family members while ensuring that the key benefits of care from NPH remain available to them.